-\capitalisewords{\fig} \ref{fig:UML_class_diagram} contains a simplified UML class diagram, depicting the majority of the package's class objects and the relationships between them.
-As shown in this is diagram, the \py{QuantumObject} class is central to Qhronology's functionality.
-While not meant to be instantiated directly (due to not being user-facing), \py{QuantumObject} constitutes the substructure upon which all primitive quantum-mechanical objects are built.
+\capitalisewords{\fig} \ref{fig:UML_class_diagram} contains a simplified UML class diagram, depicting the majority of the package's class objects and the relationships (including inheritance and composition) between them.
+As shown in this diagram, the \py{QuantumObject} class is central to Qhronology's functionality.
+Being an \emph{abstract} base class (and so is not meant to be instantiated itself), \py{QuantumObject} constitutes the common substructure upon which all primitive quantum-mechanical objects are built.
 Specifically, this consists of the two main classes: \begin{itemize} \item \py{QuantumState}: for creating quantum states.
 Instances have \emph{mutable} internal states. \item \py{QuantumGate}: for creating quantum gates.
-Instances have \emph{immutable} internal states. \end{itemize} These are implemented as \emph{extending subclasses}, where each adds to and modifies the functionality of the \py{QuantumObject} base class primarily through class properties and methods.
+Instances have \emph{immutable} internal states. \end{itemize} These are implemented as \emph{extending} subclasses, where each adds to and modifies the functionality of the \py{QuantumObject} base class primarily through class properties and methods.
 Instances of these derived classes provide exhaustive descriptions of their corresponding quantum constructs: in addition to containing a precise mathematical specification (including metadata regarding symbols and their associated constraints), they can be inspected, visualized, and, in the case of quantum states, transformed (mutated) {\via} quantum operations.
-Here, \py{QuantumObject} provides the core matrix, symbolic, and visualization machinery, in addition to all other internal implementation details required by Qhronology's programmatic description of fundamental quantum objects.
+Here, \py{QuantumObject} provides the core matrix, symbolic, and visualization machinery (in addition to all other internal implementation details) required by Qhronology's programmatic description of fundamental quantum objects.
 Thus, as both states and gates are simply just specific types of such objects, then using the \py{QuantumObject} class as a shared foundation is a natural arrangement{\textemdash}one which greatly simplifies the project's source code by directly reducing redundancy.